Brauer-Thrall type theorems for derived module categories

 (1) different objects in $A$ are not isomorphic;

 (2) the endomorphism algebra $A(a,a)$ is local for all $a \in A$;

-(3) $\dim_k \sum_{x \in A} A(a,x) < \infty$ and $\dim_k \sum_{x \in A} A(x, a) < \infty$ for all $a \in A$.
+(3) $\sum_{x \in A} \dim \; A(a,x) < \infty$ and $\sum_{x \in A} \dim \; A(x, a) < \infty$ for all $a \in A$.

-A {\it bounded spectroid} is a locally bounded spectroid having only finitely many objects.
-Note that a bounded quiver algebra $A=kQ/I$ with $Q$ a finite quiver and $I$ an admissible ideal can be viewed as a bounded spectroid by taking the vertices in $Q_0$ as objects and the $k$-linear combinations of paths in $kQ/I$ as morphisms.
-Conversely, a bounded spectroid $A$ admits a presentation $A \cong kQ/I$ for a finite quiver $Q$ and an admissible ideal $I$.
-A {\it right $A$-module} $M$ is just a covariant $k$-linear functor from $A$ to the category of $k$-vector spaces.
-The {\it dimension} of $M$ is $\dim M := \sum_{a \in A}\dim_k M(a)$.
-Denote by $\Mod A$ the category of all right $A$-modules, and by $\mod A$ the full subcategory of $\Mod A$ consisting of all finite-dimensional $A$-modules.
+A {\it finite spectroid} is a locally bounded spectroid with finitely many objects.
+Let $A$ be a finite spectroid.
+A {\it right $A$-module} $M$ is just a covariant $k$-functor from $A$ to the category of $k$-vector spaces.
+The {\it dimension} of $M$ is $\dim M := \sum_{a \in A}\dim M(a)$.
+Denote by $\mod A$ the category of finite-dimensional right $A$-modules.
 The indecomposable projective $A$-modules are $P_a=A(a, -)$ and indecomposable injective $A$-modules are $I_a=DA(-, a)$ for all $a \in A$, where $D=\Hom_k(-, k)$.
-Moreover, all the concepts and notations defined for a bounded quiver algebra make sense for a bounded spectroid.
+A bound quiver algebra $kQ/I$ with $Q$ a finite quiver and $I$ an admissible ideal can be viewed as a finite spectroid $A$ by taking the vertices in $Q_0$ as objects and the $k$-linear combinations of paths in $kQ/I$ as morphisms.
+Conversely, a finite spectroid $A$ admits a presentation $kQ/I \stackrel{\sim}{\rightarrow} A$ for a finite quiver $Q$ and an admissible ideal $I$ (Ref. \cite[Chapter 8]{GR97}).
+In these cases, $kQ/I$ and $A$ have equivalent (finite-dimensional) module categories. {\it Throughout this section, we do not differentiate the terminologies ``(basic finite-dimensional) algebra'', ``bound quiver algebra'' and ``finite spectroid''.
+In particular, all the concepts and notations concerning module category defined for a bound quiver algebra make sense for a finite spectroid}.